Scaling MLPs: A Tale of Inductive Bias: Experiments

 \paragraph{Large batch-sizes.} We further make the counter-intuitive observation that training with larger batch sizes significantly boosts performance both up- and downstream.
 In Fig.~\ref{fig:batch_size} we plot pre-training batch size against resulting linear downstream accuracy on CIFAR100 for different number of pre-training epochs.
 We observe that across all training times, using a larger batch size leads to significantly better performance.
 Moreover, we want to highlight that such a plot is even favoring small batch-sizes since those models perform more gradient updates for a fixed number of epochs.
 This effect is in stark contrast to convolutional architectures where entire lines of works have focused on preserving the performance of the small batch-size regime for larger ones \citep{imagenet1hour, you2017large, NIPS2017_a5e0ff62, keskar2017on}.
 Training with large batch-sizes without degradation is of high interest as it can lead to potentially more efficient training pipelines since computation can be sharded among more devices.
 This observation about optimal batch-sizes is in-line with similar recent conclusions in Transformers~\citep{kaplan2020scaling, touvron2023llama}.

 \paragraph{Role of augmentations.} The role of data augmentation is very pronounced for MLPs, largely since it provides indirect inductive bias to the model.
 Remarkably, a model pre-trained on $12$ million examples without data augmentation shows inferior performance on CIFAR10 compared to a network trained from scratch with augmentations turned on.
 This emphasizes that augmentations go beyond merely leading to a bigger dataset but provide the model with useful invariances.
 We investigate the learnt weights in-depth in Appendix~\ref{sec:visualizations-features}, showing that very evidently, more localized features are learnt if data augmentation is employed.
+The power of augmentations has already been demonstrated previously through the advent of self-supervised learning \citep{NEURIPS2020_f3ada80d, Caron2021EmergingPI, pmlr-v119-chen20j}.
+Even when training on purely random labels, it still provides a powerful learning signal \citep{anagnostidis2023the}.